 a.
 For Israel has forgotten his Maker: Israel built temples, but not unto the LORD who made them.
 Therefore, the judgment described in this chapter is coming upon them.

 b.
 Judah also has multiplied fortified cities: While Israel practiced outright idolatry, Judah was guilty of a more subtle sin.
 They trusted in the fortified cities they built against the Assyrians.
 Those cities would be of no help (I will send fire upon his cities), and the only the LORD would preserve Judah from total destruction (Isaiah 37:33-36).

 i.
-Perhaps we can capture some of the ungodly heart of Israel and Judah by examining our own attraction to bigness and nice facilities.
+Perhaps we can capture some of the ungodly heart of Israel and Judah by examining our own attraction to grandness and nice facilities.
 What could be wrong with success and nice buildings?
-They easily become idols if your heart turns from God.
-If God brings size and great buildings, it is wonderful – as long as we don’t turn our eyes of Him, making those things idols.
+They easily become idols if our hearts turn away from God.
+If God brings size and great buildings, it is wonderful – as long as we don’t turn our eyes off Him, making those things idols.

 ©2018 David Guzik – No distribution beyond personal use without permission